-- Size: 4 Cubic feet or less (still enough for the necessities)
+- Size: 4 Cubic feet or less (Still big enough for the necessities)

-Here’s what you can’t bring: electric fry pans/skillets, toaster ovens, toasters, burners, woks, crock pots, Glade Plug-Ins, candles, and George Foreman Grills.
+Here’s what you can’t bring: electric fry pans or skillets, toaster ovens, toasters, burners, woks, crock pots, Glade Plug-Ins, candles, and George Foreman Grills.

 We all love our pets, and we can sympathize.
 But you’ll have to keep Fido at home.
 Some people are allergic, and we want to keep the residence halls as nice as possible.